sachin2712/finance/README.md

 Step 7: Move to bundle root folder and start it with pm2

           pm2 start main.js --name finance

+Note: If there is already running process with same name then delete it or use other name while pm2 start

+  To check all pm2 processs

+        run pm2 list

+  To delete pm2 process

+        pm2 delete <processId> OR <process name>

 Mongo Atlas settings: